benjholla/BrewLog/_posts/2015-6-14-oaked-raspberry-mead.md

 Bring water to a vigorous boil for 10 minutes.
 Remove from heat and add honey, stir until dissolved.
 Return to heat and bring back to a boil for 30 minutes.
 At 15 minutes remaining in the boil, add 6 oz. of red raspberries and 6 oz. of golden raspberries.
 At 5 minutes remaining add the rest of the red raspberries.
 Cool with wort chiller to 70F and stir in 1/2 teaspoon pectin enzyme and 1 teaspoon yeast nutrient.
 Aerate well and transfer to primary fermenter.

 ## Brew Notes
 We stirred the raspberries up in the must to break them up and hopefully release more juice.
+At 2 weeks we racked to secondary and added 1/3 of a stick of a heavily charred American white oak spiral.
+We boiled the oak spiral for one hour and then let soak for 24 hours before adding the spiral to the secondary.

 ## Tasting Notes
 TODO